-\subsection{Node2vec and Matrix Factorization}
+\subsection{Node2vec and matrix factorization}

-For a fixed given embedding dimension $d < n$, minimization of the objective function in Eq.~\eqref{SKIP_NS} leads to a non-convex optimization problem and the potential convergence of SGD into local minima makes the asymptotic analysis of $\hat{\M F}$ quite complicated.
-We thus desire a different approach for finding $\hat{\M F}$, e.g., one for which the form of $\hat{\M F}$ is more readily apparent.
+{ In general, for a fixed given embedding dimension $d < n$, minimization of the objective function in Eq.~\eqref{SKIP_NS} leads to a non-convex optimization problem and the potential convergence of SGD into local minima makes the asymptotic analysis of $\hat{\M F}$ quite complicated.
+Indeed, almost all existing results for non-convex optimization using gradient descent or SGD only guarantees convergence to a local minima provided that the initial estimate is sufficiently close to this local minima, see e.g., \cite[Section 5]{chi2019nonconvex} and \cite{sgd_convergence}.
+We thus desire a different approach for finding $\hat{\M F}$, namely one for which the form of $\hat{\M F}$ is more readily apparent.
 One such approach is the use of matrix factorization.
-For example, in the context of word2vec embedding, \citet{levy2014neural} showed that minimization of Eq.~\eqref{SKIP_NS} when $\mathbf{C}$ is a word-context matrix is equivalent to a matrix factorization problem on some {\em elementwise} non-linear transformation of $\mathbf{C}$ and that this non-linear transformation can be related to the notion of pointwise mutual information between the words.
-Motivated by this line of inquiry, we consider an alternative formulation of node2vec wherein $\hat{\M F} \hat{\M F}'^{\top}$ is a low-rank approximate factorization of some elementwise non-linear transformation $\tilde{\mathbf{M}}$ of $\hat{\mathbf{W}}$; recall that $\hat{\mathbf{W}}$ is the $1$-step transition matrix for the canonical random walk on $\mathcal{G}$.
-We now describe the matrix $\tilde{\mathbf{M}}$ together with the corresponding low-rank approximation $\hat{\M F} \hat{\M F}'^{\top}$.
-For ease of exposition, we first describe the matrix factorization in the case when $d \geq n$.
-We emphasize that this matrix factorization perspective of node2vec and other random-walk based algorithms had been considered previously in \cite{qiu2018network}.
-The main contribution of our paper is in showing that the resulting matrix factorization leads to consistent recovery of blocks or communities in stochastic blockmodel graphs.
+For example, in the context of word2vec embedding, \cite{levy2014neural} showed that minimization of Eq.~\eqref{SKIP_NS} when $\mathbf{C}$ is a word-context matrix is equivalent to a matrix factorization problem on some {\em elementwise} non-linear transformation of $\mathbf{C}$ and that this transformation can be related to the notion of pointwise mutual information between the words.
+Motivated by this line of inquiry, we consider a formulation of node2vec wherein $\hat{\M F} \hat{\M F}'^{\top}$ is a low-rank approximation of some elementwise transformation $\tilde{\mathbf{M}}$ of $\hat{\mathbf{W}}$; recall that $\hat{\mathbf{W}}$ is the $1$-step transition matrix for the canonical random walk on $\mathcal{G}$.
+We emphasize that this approach had been considered previously in \cite{qiu2018network} and recently by \cite{barot2021community,sussman_vec}.
+The main contribution of our paper is in showing that this matrix factorization leads to consistent community recovery for stochastic blockmodel graphs.